Tradeswomen share much in common with other civil rights efforts.

-Marilyn Williams McCusker, Miner, Osceola Mills, PA.
-Marilyn McCusker had worked in a nursing home and then as a barmaid, when she and three other women sued the Rushton Coal Mining Company in 1975 for refusing them employment.
-A 1977 settlement won the women jobs and $30,000 apiece.
-Two years later, while working as a roof bolter helper, Marilyn McCusker became the first woman to die in a deep-mine accident when an 18-foot slab of shale fell on her.
+Coal Miner Marilyn McCusker of Osceola Mills, PA, became the first woman in the United States killed in a deep-mine accident when an 18-foot section of roof collapsed onto her while working as a roof bolter helper.
+In 1975, she, Mary Louise Carson, Margaret Queen, and Mary Ann Baum sued the Rushton Coal Mining Company for refusing them employment.
+A 1977 settlement won the women jobs and $30,000 back pay apiece.
 Pennsylvania State Rep. Scott Conklin: “In 1973, there were no women coal miners in the United States, but thanks to the diligence and dedication of women like Marilyn McCusker, that soon changed.
 By 1983, more than 33,000 women were in the mining workforce.
-The fight for change was not based on feminism.
-It was primarily economic since other jobs available to Marilyn and other women at this time paid a third of what mining paid.
+Other jobs available to women at this time paid a third of what mining paid.
 Marilyn McCusker will forever be remembered and revered for the contributions she has made toward equal rights and for her significant role in shaping mining history.
-We can continue to learn from her and her tragic death by fighting to make our underground coal mines safe for those who . . . mine coal in Pennsylvania.”
+We can continue to learn from her and her tragic death by fighting to make our underground coal mines safe for those who mine coal in Pennsylvania.”

-Hunting License from Carpenters Union, San Francisco, CA. Eager to become a carpenter, a roughly thirty-year-old Japanese-American woman, with a hunting license from the UBC, was sent by the Apprenticeship Opportunities Foundation––an organization that helped minority workers gain access to construction jobs–– to a job interview with a major Bay Area contractor known for hiring women.
-The interview was scheduled for after normal work hours and off-site with the company’s apprentice coordinator, a man who had served for years on the Board of Directors of Women in Apprenticeship Program (WAP), a group that assisted women’s entry into trades jobs.
-Instead of being interviewed, the woman was raped.
-Concerned that other women would be referred to that contractor for employment, she went with a friend to WAP offices, to let staff know what had happened to her.
+She was a roughly 30-year-old Japanese-American woman eager to become a carpenter, with a “hunting license” from the United Brotherhood of Carpenters in San Francisco.
+The Apprenticeship Opportunities Foundation––an organization that helped minority workers gain access to construction jobs––sent her to a job interview with a major Bay Area contractor known for hiring women.
+The interview was scheduled for after normal work hours and off-site with the company’s apprentice coordinator.
+Instead of being interviewed, she was raped.
+Concerned that other women would be referred to that contractor for employment, she went with a friend to the Women in Apprenticeship Program office to alert staff about what had happened to her.
 Shortly afterwards, she committed suicide, sending shockwaves through the large and highly organized tradeswomen’s community in the Bay Area.
-Asian-American tradeswomen would later form their own group, Blue Collared Asian Women (BCAW), for support.
-The contractor was removed from the WAP Board, and women were urged to go in pairs for interviews, especially if not held at the construction site.
-Because that construction company was doing significant hiring and women needed jobs, women continued to be referred there, with cautions. [recollection, Susie Suafai, Bobbie Kierstead, Stella Cheng, Rosemary Leyson, Molly Martin]
+Asian-American tradeswomen would later form their own group, Blue Collared Asian Women, for support. [recollections, Susie Suafai, Bobbie Kierstead, Stella Cheng, Rosemary Leyson, Molly Martin]

-Pioneer Apprentice Plumber, Kansas City, KS committed suicide. [recollection, Diana Suckiel]
+Pioneer Apprentice Plumber in Kansas City, KS, committed suicide [recollection, Diana Suckiel].

-Mary (Molly) Matthews, Firefighter, Seattle, WA.
-While answering the fifth false alarm of the day, 29-year-old Seattle firefighter Molly Matthews suffered a fatal skull fracture when she lost her grip and fell from the rear step of a pumper truck as the truck turned a corner at 12th Avenue and East Union Street.
-Although the official report gave the truck’s speed as 15 mph at the turn, there were claims at the time of a speed of 25-30 mph.
+While answering the fifth false alarm of the day, 29-year-old Seattle Firefighter Molly Matthews suffered a fatal skull fracture when she lost her grip and fell from the rear step of a pumper truck as the truck turned left at the corner of 12th Avenue and East Union Street.
+Although the official report gave the truck’s speed as 15 mph at the turn, there were claims at the time of 25-30 mph.
 There seems to be agreement that she was assigned––not only that day, but always––to the position on the far right, the most dangerous position in a left turn.
 Her death ended the practice of Seattle firefighters riding on the back of fire trucks, and led to the installation of crew cabs on older trucks.
 There were 45 women firefighters in the department at that time, the result of aggressive outreach and affirmative hiring plans to open the Seattle Fire Department to women and minorities. [suggestion, Melinda Nichols]

 Carol Porter, Apprentice Electrician, Withdrawal card, Boston MA.
 Carol became an apprentice in 1979, in our IBEW local’s second class with women.
 When my poetry chapbook, It’s a Good Thing I’m Not Macho was published, she called to thank me for now having something she could give people who couldn’t understand what she was trying to explain.
 She talked about how hard it was both to be taken seriously on the job, and to convey the experience to people outside the industry.
 A month later she committed suicide. [recollection, Susan Eisenberg]